Amourspirit/python-scriptmerge/README.md

 Scriptmerge can be used to convert a Python script and any Python modules it depends on into a single-file Python script.

-If you want to create a single file that can be executed by a Python interpreter, use the `-z` or `--pyz-out` flag which outputs a [zipapp](https://docs.python.org/3/library/zipapp.html) `.pyz` file.
+If you want output to be a `.py` file can use the `compilepy` command which outputs a `.py` file.

-The `--pyz-out` flag was introduced in verson `2.1.0`.
+If you want output to be a `.pyz` file can use the `compilepyz` command which outputs a `.pyz` file.

-There are likely better alternatives depending on what you're trying to do.
+The `.pyz` is a [zipapp](https://docs.python.org/3/library/zipapp.html) `.pyz` file.
-For instance:
+It is recommended to use the `.pyz` file as it is a more modern way to distribute Python applications and it is faster to build and to load.

-* If you need to create a standalone executable from your Python script, I recommend using an alternative such as [PyInstaller](http://www.pyinstaller.org/).
+I also recommend checking out [PyInstaller](http://www.pyinstaller.org/).

-Since scriptmerge relies on correctly analysing both your script and any dependent modules, it may not work correctly in all circumstances.
+Since scriptmerge relies on correctly analyzing both your script and any dependent modules, it may not work correctly in all circumstances.